Our friends at Hanging Hills Brewing Company have created a special craft brew in honor of NIGHT FALL!

 7-9 pm Chad Browne-Springer performs and Night Fall characters make a special appearance!

 Night Fall features music, dance, theater, spoken word, costume and lead artist Anne Cubberly's signature giant puppets.
 Cubberly, along with community leaders Steve Mitchell and LB Muñoz, hires some of the region's most talented and active artists, performers and technical specialists for the core of this professional production.
-This year's Night Fall is Saturday, October 6, 2018 at Pope Park in Hartford.
+This year's Night Fall is Saturday, October 5, 2019 at Colt Park in Hartford.

 Come early for extra Night Fall Fun!
 Grounds open at 2 pm in the field adjacent to the performance area.
 Shop with the Market vendors, make Art, enjoy Side Shows, and purchase food from various local Food Trucks.
 Bring a blanket or chair to sit on for the performance, which starts promptly at 6 pm.

 In the weeks leading up to Night Fall, free art workshops will be held across the city of Hartford.
 Night Fall artists work with residents in their neighborhoods to design and create lanterns that are the centerpiece of the performance.
 Hartford communities are a featured part of Night Fall.

 Night Fall honors the diversity of Hartford residents young and old by fostering relationships through creative and expressive sharing and learning.
 Night Fall highlights the wealth of artistic talent in the Greater Hartford region by collaborating with local artists, performers and craftspeople.